wchiquito/jj-for-everyone.github.io/src/introduction.md

 | **5** | Additional topics that only come up in specific situations: tags, submodules, workspaces etc. Consider skimming the list of topics and come back once you have an actual need for it. |

 Only a few levels are complete right now, the rest are on the way.

+## Stay up to date

+Both this tutorial and Jujutsu are still evolving.
-If you want to be notified when a new level becomes available, **subscribe to releases of the GitHub repo**.
+In order to keep your Jujutsu knowledge updated, **consider subscribing to releases of the GitHub repo**.
-I will "cut a release" every time a new level is complete (or the tutorial is significantly updated in another way), causing you to get an email from GitHub.
-Go to [the repo](https://github.com/jj-for-everyone/jj-for-everyone.github.io) and click on "watch > custom > releases".
+You will be notified of important changes:
+- A new level becomes available.
+- An existing level is changed significantly.

+I especially intend to keep this tutorial updated as new version of Jujutsu come out with features and changes that are relevant to the tutorial's content.
+I consider this tutorial up-to-date with the latest version of Jujutsu (`0.32`) as of **August 2025**.
+If that's more than a couple months in the past, I probably stopped updating this tutorial.

+You can subscribe to these updates by visiting the [GitHub repo](https://github.com/jj-for-everyone/jj-for-everyone.github.io) and clicking on "Watch", "Custom" and then selecting "Releases".

 ![screenshot of how to subscribe to release announcements](./watch_releases.png)

-### Restoring your progress
+## Restoring your progress

-Throughout the book, you will build an example repository.
+Throughout the tutorial, you will build an example repository.
 Later chapters depend on the repo state of previous ones.
 Losing the state of the example repo can therefore block you from making smooth progress.
 This might happen for several valid reasons: